rkumar/rbcurse/README.markdown

     widgets.
 F2 for menubar toggling

    * rfe.rb is a ruby file explorer demo.
+    Also see, appdirtree.rb for tree based file explorer.

    * sqlc.rb is a ruby sql client _demo_ (using testd.db at
      <http://www.benegal.org/files/screen/testd.db>)
     (requires gem sqlite3-ruby)
-    sqlc.rb: uses tabbedpanes - each query opens a new tab sqlm.rb: uses a multi-container - each query opens a new table in the multicontainer
+    sqlm.rb: uses a multi-container - each query opens a new table in the multicontainer sqlc.rb: uses tabbedpanes - each query opens a new tab (quite a pain)

-   * testtodo.rb is a test TODO application (now using fastercsv) (needs retesting - is working)
+   * testtodo.rb is a test TODO application (now using fastercsv)

    * viewtodo.rb is a test TODO viewing application (now using sqlite3).
 The table is readonly, some vim keys are available.

+   For a multiple program application, try alpmenu.rb.
+This gives a list of application to call (mimicks alpine's menu.
+It links to viewtodo.rb and testtodo.rb.
+It shows how a program can be independent, and be called from a menu.

 * Screenshots on
   <http://www.benegal.org/files/screen/?M=D>   (new)